The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Holiday times are so busy that Disney pulls out all the stops to entertain the large number of guests.
 It’s quite common throughout Christmas week to find character meet and greets at Deluxe Resorts!
 Really — can you imagine anything more enchanting than Christmas Minnie and Mickey?
 Be sure to check with the concierge for more information on appearance times.

 And you’ll also spy the big guy in front of his Tiki Hut at the Swan and Dolphin — perfect for a Florida Santa photo op.
-This year, Santa and Mrs. Claus will be hanging out by their Florida tiki hut on select evenings from 6:15PM – 8PM.
+In 2016, Santa and Mrs. Claus were hanging out by their Florida tiki hut on select evenings from 6:15PM – 8PM.

 New Year’s Eve Dining Options